 • burning of all damaged plant residues.

-White spotting (and in general all strawberry diseases) develops strongly when the bushes are overfed with nitrogen.
-If a lesion is detected, nitrogen fertilizing (both organic and mineral) is stopped and phosphorus-potassium fertilizers are applied.
-Ash is the best.
+White spot (and all strawberry diseases in general) develops greatly when the bushes are overfed with nitrogen.
+When a lesion is detected, nitrogen fertilizing (both organic and mineral) is stopped and phosphorus-potassium fertilizers are applied.
+The best of them is ash.

 The infection is caused by pathogenic fungi.
-Preserved in the affected plant debris and affected wintering strawberry leaves.
+Preserves in affected plant debris and affected overwintering strawberry leaves.

 Description of the disease.
-The disease affects the aerial parts of plants.
-Numerous round or angular spots appear on strawberry leaves, the color of which is from red-brown to almost black; the middle of the spot is slightly lighter, but without a border.
+The disease affects the above-ground parts of plants.
+Numerous round or angular spots appear on strawberry leaves, the color of which ranges from red-brown to almost black; the middle of the spot is somewhat lighter, but without a border.
 They can merge.
-Soon, black shiny pads with spores appear on the spots.
-With severe damage, the leaves turn purple and die.
+Soon black shiny pads with spores appear on the spots.
+If the infection is severe, the leaves turn purple and die.

-On the petioles of leaves and mustaches, the disease manifests itself as depressed small brown spots.
+On leaf petioles and tendrils, the disease manifests itself as depressed small brown spots.

-This strawberry disease appears in the second half of summer and, if spread strongly, can cause browning and premature drying of the leaves, which negatively affects the winter hardiness of strawberries.
-The development of infection is facilitated by wet and hot weather.
-But at temperatures above 32 ° C, even with high humidity, the development of the disease slows down.
+This strawberry disease appears in the second half of summer and, if widespread, can cause browning and premature drying of leaves, which negatively affects the winter hardiness of strawberries.
+Humid and hot weather promotes the development of infection.
+But at temperatures above 32°C, even with high humidity, the development of the disease slows down.

 Prevention and treatment of the disease

 1. Preventive spraying with Bordeaux mixture.
-With a strong spread of the disease, treatment is carried out in spring and autumn.
+If the disease spreads strongly, treatment is carried out in spring and autumn.

-2. With the defeat of more than half of the plantation, treatment with Nitrofen.
+2. If more than half of the plantation is affected, treat with Nitrofen.

-The causative agent of infection is a pathogenic fungus.
+The causative agent of the infection is a pathogenic fungus.
 Its spores are stored in the affected plant tissues and on plant debris.
-The focus of the disease consists of a mycelium and numerous white spores, which, spreading, infect the surrounding strawberry bushes and other plants susceptible to powdery mildew.
+The source of the disease consists of mycelium and numerous white spores, which, spreading, infect surrounding strawberry bushes and other plants susceptible to powdery mildew.

 Signs of defeat.
-On young strawberry leaves on both sides and on the petioles, a white coating appears.
+A white coating appears on young strawberry leaves on both sides and on the petioles.
 The edges of the leaf blades wrinkle and bend upward like a boat, the lower surface acquires a bronze-pink hue.
-Peduncles, flowers and ovaries turn brown and deform.
-Green berries dry up.
-The red berries become slimy and appear floury, with a characteristic musty odor.
-The disease manifests itself in wet summers and in violation of the irrigation regime.
+Peduncles, flowers and ovaries turn brown and become deformed.
+Green berries dry out.
+The red berries become slimy and appear sprinkled with flour, and a characteristic musty smell appears.
+The disease manifests itself in damp summers and when the watering regime is violated.

 How to treat strawberries.

 1. Treatment with fungicides based on colloidal sulfur or copper sulfate.
 Preparations containing sulfur are more effective.
-Bordeaux mixture containing copper sulfate is ineffective in controlling powdery mildew.
+Bordeaux mixture containing copper sulfate is ineffective against powdery mildew.

 2. Treatment of strawberry plantation with colloidal sulfur.
-The drug can be used 3 days before picking berries (Thiovit Jet).
+The drug can be used 3 days before picking berries (Tiovit Jet).

-3. Topaz is the most effective drug in the fight against powdery mildew.
-The duration of the therapeutic action is 3 days, the prophylactic action is 7-10 days.
+3. The drug Topaz is the most effective in the fight against powdery mildew.
+The duration of the therapeutic effect is 3 days, the prophylactic effect is 7-10 days.

-4. Phytosporin is very effective at an early stage of the disease, with advanced forms it does not have the necessary effect.
+4. Fitosporin is very effective at the early stage of the disease, but in advanced forms it does not have the necessary effect.

-5. Copper sulfate can be used once per season, as the drug is toxic.
+5. Copper sulfate can be used once per season, since the drug is toxic.
 Sprayed to prevent and treat the initial stage of infection in early spring.

-6. Can be treated with other fungicides: Skif, Skor, Tilt, Quadris, But.
+6. Can be treated with other fungicides: Skif, Skor, Tilt, Quadris, Zato.

 7. Spray the bushes very strongly, the solution should drain from the leaves.

-8. You can water strawberries only when the top layer dries out.
+8. You can water strawberries only when the top layer dries.

 9. Stop fertilizing with nitrogen fertilizers.

-Folk methods of treatment more suitable for the prevention of disease than for its treatment.
+Traditional methods of treatment are more suitable for preventing disease than for treating it.

 1. Iodine.
-10 ml is diluted in 10 liters of water and strawberry bushes are sprayed from the lower and upper sides.
-Effective at the initial stage of the disease.
+10 ml are diluted in 10 liters of water and sprayed on the strawberry bushes from the bottom and top sides.
+Effective in the early stages of the disease.

 2. Soda.
-5 g of soda ash is diluted in 1 liter of hot water, adding soap chips to the solution for better adhesion of the drug.
-After cooling the solution, spraying and watering the soil is carried out.
+5 g of soda ash is diluted in 1 liter of hot water, adding soap shavings to the solution for better adhesion of the drug.
+After the solution has cooled, spray and water the soil.
 Spraying is repeated 3 times with an interval of 7 days.

 3. Potassium permanganate.
-1 g / 4 l of water.
-2-3 treatments are carried out with an interval of 7-10 days.
-Spraying should be done after rain.
+1 g/4 l of water.
+Carry out 2-3 treatments with an interval of 7-10 days.
+Spraying must be done after rain.

 4. Serum.
-1 l / 10 l of water, spraying strawberries every 3-5 days.
-The serum coats the plants with a film and inhibits the growth of the fungus, making it difficult for it to breathe.
-In addition, lactic microflora is an antagonist of pathogenic fungi.
+1 l/10 l of water, spraying strawberries every 3-5 days.
+The serum coats the plants with a film and prevents the growth of the fungus, making it difficult for it to breathe.
+In addition, fermented milk microflora is an antagonist of pathogenic fungi.
 It produces substances (antibiotics) that kill fungi and their spores.

 Brown (angular) spotting

 The pathogenic fungus mainly affects old leaves.
-On the affected tissue, pycnidia are formed - wintering fruiting bodies of fungi.
-It hibernates in affected tissues and on infected plant debris.
+Pycnidia, the overwintering fruiting bodies of fungi, form on the affected tissue.
+Overwinters in affected tissues and on infected plant debris.

-How the disease manifests itself.
-The disease manifests itself in mid-summer and reaches a peak in mid-August-early September.
-Red-brown spots appear on the leaf blades with a light middle and a dark border.
+How does the disease manifest?
+The disease appears in mid-summer and reaches its peak in mid-August to early September.
+Red-brown spots with a light center and a dark border appear on the leaf blades.
 Rapidly increasing along the veins or from the edge of the leaf to the center, they acquire an irregular angular shape.
-Gradually, the spots become gray-brown, but the border remains.
+Gradually the spots become gray-brown, but the border remains.
 In hot weather, the affected tissue cracks and falls out.

-When petioles of leaves and mustache lashes are affected, oval brown spots and dry constrictions appear on them.
-When the stalks are affected, the ovaries turn brown and dry out.
-Wet weather favors the spread of the disease.
+When leaf petioles and vines are damaged, oval brown spots and dry constrictions appear on them.
+When the stalks are damaged, the ovaries become brown and dry out.
+Wet weather contributes to the spread of the disease.

 How to treat strawberries.

-1. When a disease appears after picking berries, all foliage is mowed and sprayed with Nitrafen before it grows back.
+1. When the disease appears after picking the berries, mow down all the foliage and spray it with Nitrafen before it grows back.

 2. Before flowering and after fruiting, diseased strawberries are sprayed with Bordeaux mixture.

 1. Ash.
-1/2 bucket of wood ash is poured into 10 liters of water, insisted for 3 days.
-Bring the volume of the solution to 30 l, add the adhesive (soap, milk, kefir) and spray the strawberries.
-Sick strawberries are treated twice with a break of 10 days.
+1/2 bucket of wood ash is poured into 10 liters of water and left for 3 days.
+Bring the volume of the solution to 30 liters, add an adhesive (soap, milk, kefir) and spray the strawberries.
+Diseased strawberries are treated twice with a 10-day break.

 2. Kefir.
-1 liter of fermented kefir (yogurt, old fermented baked milk, etc.) is diluted in 10 liters of water and strawberry bushes are sprayed.
-2 treatments are carried out with an interval of 12-14 days.
+1 liter of fermented kefir (yogurt, old fermented baked milk, etc.) is diluted in 10 liters of water and sprayed on strawberry bushes.
+Carry out 2 treatments with an interval of 12-14 days.

 Description of the disease.
 All parts of the plant are affected.
-The roots become bare and die, and the central cylinder of the root becomes red, the rhizome is destroyed.
-Annular brown spots appear at the bases of the petioles of the leaves.
-Often flower stalks or already formed berries dry out.
-Dry spots appear on the berries, which increase affecting the entire surface, the berries become brown with a lilac tint, become hard and leathery, dry out and decrease in size.
-Sometimes a white moldy coating appears.
+The roots become bare and die, and the central cylinder of the root turns red and the rhizome is destroyed.
+Ring-shaped brown spots appear at the base of the leaf petioles.
+Peduncles or already formed berries often dry out.
+Dry spots appear on the berries, which increase in size and affect the entire surface; the berries acquire a brown color with a purple tint, become hard and leathery, dry out and decrease in size.
+Sometimes a white mold-like coating appears.

 How to treat.
-It is very difficult to fight the disease, since the mycelium is located inside the tissues of the plant.
-The most effective preventive methods.
-For prevention, strawberries are sprayed 3-4 times with Quadris, Bravo, Antrakol, Bordeaux mixture.
-The fungus develops resistance to fungicides very quickly, so each time spraying is carried out with different preparations.
+It is very difficult to fight the disease, since the mycelium is located inside the plant tissue.
+Preventative methods are the most effective.
+For prevention, strawberries are sprayed 3-4 times with Quadris, Bravo, Antracol, and Bordeaux mixture.
+The fungus very quickly develops resistance to fungicides, so each time spraying is carried out with different preparations.

 2. Treatment with garlic solution.
-1 cup of finely chopped leaves is poured into 10 liters of water, insisted for a day, 1.5 g of potassium permanganate is added to the solution and sprayed.
-Re-treatment is carried out after 10 days.
+1 cup of finely chopped leaves is poured into 10 liters of water, left for 24 hours, 1.5 g of potassium permanganate is added to the solution and sprayed.
+Repeated treatment is carried out after 10 days.
 Phytoncides contained in garlic kill late blight spores.

 3. Spraying strawberries with infusion of ash.
-Processing is carried out 3 times with an interval of 10 days.
+Treatment is carried out 3 times with an interval of 10 days.

-4. Spraying with sour milk solution.
+4. Spraying with fermented milk solution.
 During the summer, 3 treatments are carried out.

 5. Copper wire.
 Copper has an antifungal effect.
 For protection, several old leaves are pierced with wire, the ends of which are stuck into the soil.

-All these strawberry diseases are easier to prevent than to try to cure diseased plants later.
+It is easier to prevent all these strawberry diseases than to try to cure diseased plants later.
 Therefore, pay great attention to proper agricultural technology.

-1. The article details how to care for a strawberry plantation from early spring to late autumn.
+1. The article describes in detail how to care for a strawberry plantation from early spring to late autumn.

-2. What pests can threaten your plantation and how to deal with them effectively.
+2. What pests can threaten your plantation and how to effectively combat them.

-3. How to propagate strawberry bushes on your own and what mistakes gardeners most often make.
+3. How to propagate strawberry bushes yourself and what mistakes gardeners most often make.

-4. Is it worth it to ordinary summer residents.
+4. Is it worth it for ordinary summer residents to do this?

 5. A selection of the newest, most productive and promising varieties.

-6. Growing technology and all the pros and cons of this business.
+6. Growing technology and all the pros and cons of this matter.

-7. Are you going to try strawberries?
+7. Are you going to tackle strawberries?
 Then this is the very first article you need to read.

 Strawberries (or large-fruited strawberries) are one of the most popular garden crops.
 Appearing in Holland in the 18th century as a hybrid of two types of strawberries (Chilean and Virginian), the plant has since come under the close attention of breeders more than once.

 As a result, today there are more than 2,000 varieties of these false berries.
-Such a variety cannot but please gardeners and lovers of jam.
-Yes, that's the trouble: over the long history of its existence, she managed to acquire a rich "range" of ailments.
+Such diversity cannot but please gardeners and jam lovers.
+But here’s the problem: over the long history of its existence, it has managed to acquire a rich “assortment” of ailments.

-Before purchasing seedlings, it is important for a novice gardener to thoroughly study the main diseases of strawberries and methods of treatment.
-After all, some "strawberry ailments" fall into the garden even at the time of purchase through infected specimens from an unscrupulous seller.
+Before purchasing seedlings, it is important for a novice gardener to thoroughly study the main strawberry diseases and treatment methods.
+After all, some “strawberry diseases” enter the garden at the time of purchase through infected specimens from an unscrupulous seller.

 All strawberry diseases can be divided into 4 categories depending on what (who) causes the disease: